-The Remuneration Committee met six times in 2013 with an aggregate attendance rate of 95%.
-Four of the meetings were held with the composition that was in place after the 2013 AGM and two with the composition in place after the 2012 AGM.
+The members of the Compensation and Nomination Committee met five times in 2014 with an aggregate attendance rate of 90 per cent.
+Two of the meetings were held with the composition that was in place after the 2013 AGM and three with the composition in place after the 2014 AGM.
 The CEO and the Head of HR were invited to the meetings to assist the Committee.
-Finnair's General acted as the Committee's secretary.
+Finnair's General Counsel acted as the Committee's secretary.

-The Remuneration Committee's work in 2013
+The Compensation and Nomination Committee's work in 2014